Bryan De La Cruz Player Props: Marlins vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks sixth in the league with a collective 9.5 strikeouts per nine innings.
+- The 9.4 strikeouts per nine innings put together by the Cubs pitching staff ranks eighth in MLB.

-- The Cubs have the fourth-ranked team ERA across all MLB pitching staffs (3.35).
+- The Cubs' 3.35 team ERA ranks fourth across all league pitching staffs.

-- The Cubs surrender the sixth-fewest home runs in baseball (23 total, one per game).
+- Cubs pitchers combine to allow 23 home runs (0.9 per game), the sixth-fewest in baseball.

-- Stroman (2-2) gets the starting nod for the Cubs in his sixth start of the season.
-He has a 2.17 ERA in 29 2/3 innings pitched, with 30 strikeouts.
+- Kilian gets the call to start for the Cubs, his first this season.

 © 2023 Data Skrive.
 All rights reserved.